-- Familiarity breed comfort.
+Familiarity breeds comfort.
 Help fill your family member’s home with things they’ll find comforting.
-If they have to move to a nursing home or assisted living facility, make sure they their favorite blanket, their family photos, and other mementos that matter to them.
+If they have to move to a nursing home or assisted living facility, make sure they take their favorite blanket, their family photos, and other mementos that matter to them.
 The comfort and familiarity can help ease the transition – and alleviate some of the stresses than can lead to more sundowning.

 Track their triggers.
 Different people have different triggers for sundowning.
 So use a journal or smartphone app to record daily activities, environments, and behaviors.
 Then look for patterns to learn which situations seem to make them more agitated or confused.
 Knowing what their triggers are will help you avoid situations that pull them.